yours-truly-rshi/GSheetBirthdayMailer/README.md

 ![img.png](images/email_screenshot.png)

 ## Description
-GSheetBirthdayMailer is a clever and cost-effective solution designed to automate the process of sending birthday emails to employees & clients using Google Sheets.
+GSheetBirthdayMailer is a cost-effective solution designed to automate the process of sending birthday emails to employees & clients using Google Sheets.
 This project leverages the power of Google Sheets' data management capabilities and integrates it seamlessly with an automated email system, ensuring that your employees' & clients' birthdays are never overlooked again.

 ## Key Features
 * **Zero Server Costs**: GSheetBirthdayMailer operates with an impressive cost efficiency of $0 for server expenses, making it an ideal solution for businesses of all sizes.